ably77/gehc-gateway-poc-runbook/README.md

 - simplified cross cluster communications (using virtual destinations)
 - advanced gateway capabilities (oauth, jwt, transformations, rate limiting, web application firewall, ...)

+### Gloo Gateway overview
+Gloo Mesh Gateway is an abstraction built on Istio's ingress gateway model, which uses an Envoy proxy as the ingress gateway into and out of your multicluster service mesh environment.
+Gloo Mesh adds powerful multicluster, multimesh capabilities.
+You use custom resources such as Gloo Mesh virtual gateways, route tables, and policies to simplify configuring ingress traffic rules.
+You can even reuse the same external auth, rate limiting, and policies as for your east-west traffic.

 ![Gloo Mesh Dashboard](images/runbook7a.png)

 ## Lab 0 - Prerequisites <a name="Lab-0"></a>

 ### HIGHLY RECOMMENDED: Read Before Starting the Labs Below:
 Before you start running through the Labs below, it is highly recommended to read the About and Concepts sections linked below.
-Here you will begin to learn the high level value add that Gloo Mesh brings to your Istio architecture.
-Understanding of the concepts and architecture of Gloo Mesh will help us greatly as we move along the hands-on labs.
+Here you will begin to learn the high level value add that Gloo Mesh and Gloo Gateway brings to your Kubernetes architecture.
+Understanding of the concepts and architecture of Gloo Gateway will help us greatly as we move along the hands-on labs.

 [Gloo Mesh Docs - Concepts](https://docs.solo.io/gloo-mesh-enterprise/main/concepts/)